Hescorlpioanl/Hescorlpioanl.github.io/_posts/Security/2021-11-5-Vulnversity-TryHackMe.md

 ## 5- What is the most likely operating system this machine is running?

-we can use -A switch to try to know what operating system is running on the target machine, but from result @ -2 we know that the target runs a unix/linux kernel and the Appache server is running on ubuntu.
+we can use -A switch to try to know what operating system is running on the target machine, but from result @ -2 we know that the target runs a unix/linux kernel and the Apache server is running on ubuntu.
 We conclude from this that most of the possibilities indicate that it is the Ubuntu system.

 ![](https://0xghazy.files.wordpress.com/2021/11/os-detection.png?w=867)